-What is it about abandoned towns that is so intriguing?
+What is it about ghost towns in Colorado that are so intriguing?
 Is it the life that was lived in that dilapidated home?
 Or the likely happy times that occurred in the old church hall?
 If those walls could talk, can you imagine the tales of triumph and despair that they would share?
-Sadly, we will never know all the history behind these 5 Colorado ghost towns (all former mining areas), but here are a few of their stories:
+Sadly, we will never know all the history behind these 5 ghost towns in Colorado (all which happen to be former mining areas), but here are a few of their stories:

 Have you ever visited any of the above ghost towns in Colorado?
 How did it feel to be there?
 We’d love to hear about your experiences!
 Join in on the conversation by leaving a comment below.

 What is the most haunted place in Colorado?

 The state of Colorado is renowned for its breathtaking scenery, from the towering Rocky Mountains to the picturesque plains and farmland.
 Yet the Centennial State is not without its fair share of haunted locations.
 One of the most haunted places in Colorado is the Central City Masonic Cemetery.
 Those who have photographed the area at night have noticed some unexplainable orbs appearing in their pictures.
 There are also reports of a little boy’s ghost who has been seen wandering the property and hiding behind trees whenever addressed.
 Looking for more haunted hot spots?
 Check out this list of Colorado’s most haunted places.

 Can I go ghost hunting in Colorado?